R1leMargoulin/multi_robot_slam_toolbox_simulation/README.md

 ## Features

-- Single-robot or **multi-robot** bringup (2 robots) with per-robot namespaces.
+- **multi-robot** bringup with per-robot namespaces.
-- Single shared Gazebo world and single shared simulation clock for all robots (a per-robot Gazebo/clock setup caused clock desync and TF conflicts between robots).
+- Single shared Gazebo world and single shared simulation clock for all robots
 - Starts `slam_toolbox` (standard, per-robot instance) per robot.
 The decentralized multi-robot variant isn't shipped with this ROS distro, so this demo copies and adapts the closest available launch to reach an equivalent per-robot setup.
-- Publishes **static TF** per robot: `global_odom → map` (not `→ odom`), so each robot's own live `map → odom` correction from `slam_toolbox` stays the only source of truth for that link.
+- Publishes **static TF** per robot: `global_odom → map`.
 - Optional RViz per robot with a default config.

 ---